seqeralabs/tower-cli/README.md

         export TOWER_ACCESS_TOKEN=<your access token>
         ```

-    2. Add the above `export` command to a file such as `.bashrc` to be automatically added into your environment.
+    2. Add the `export` command to your `.bashrc`, `.zshrc`, or `.bash_profile` file for it to be permanently added to your environment.

-- By specifying the `--access-token` parameter:
+- **tw command flag**:

+    Provide the access token directly in your `tw` command with `--access-token`:

     ```bash
     tw --access-token=<your access token> <other options>
     ```

-If required, you can configure the following non-mandatory environment variables using the same methods above:
+If required, configure the following non-mandatory environment variables using the same methods above:

-- `TOWER_WORKSPACE_ID`: Workspace id.
+- `TOWER_WORKSPACE_ID`: Workspace ID.
 Default: The user workspace.
-- `TOWER_API_ENDPOINT`: Tower API URL.
-Default: `api.tower.nf`.
+- `TOWER_API_ENDPOINT`: Seqera API URL.
+Default: `api.cloud.seqera.io`.

-> You can find the `TOWER_WORKSPACE_ID` for a given organisation in its **Workspaces** page as shown in [this image](assets/img/workspace_id.png).
+> You can find your `TOWER_WORKSPACE_ID` from the **Workspaces** tab on your organization page.
+Alternatively, you can list all the workspaces your token can access with `tw workspaces list` and copy the workspace ID from the command output.

 ### 3. Health check

-Confirm the installation, configuration and connection is working as expected:
+Confirm the installation, configuration, and connection:

 ```console
 $ tw info